 You only need to lodge a transaction online for nil duty transactions - you do not need to post any documents to us.

 Non-dutiable transactions (NDTs) are transactions that are not liable for transfer duty (section 9 of the Duties Act 2001 explains what a dutiable transaction is).

-Certain NDTs may be self assessed - the NDT toolkit explains which ones you can stamp and how to keep a record of them (you won't lodge them in OSR Online).
+Certain NDTs may be self assessed - the NDT toolkit explains which ones you can stamp and how to keep a record of them (you won't lodge them in QRO Online).

 In other cases, you may have transactions that are not dutiable because the type of duty that applied to them has since been abolished - for example, mortgage duty or lease duty.
 Again, unless the document contains a dutiable transaction, it does not need to be stamped.

 You should apply our data entry standards for QRO Online to avoid making common errors.
 You must complete all mandatory data fields (marked with a red asterisk), and party (transferor and transferee) names must be entered in full.

 If you do not provide all the required information when lodging a transaction, a requisition and reassessment may be necessary.

 - Last reviewed: 25 Oct 2021